preciousbata/blood_cell_detect/README.md

 RUNNING THE APP

-1. Run app.py using the command on your terminal to start Flask API, python app.py By default, flask will run on port 5000.
+1. Navigate  to the app.py in the src folder and run the app.py file using the command "python app.py" on your terminal to start Flask API

+By default, flask will run on port 5000.

 2. Navigate to URL http://localhost:5000 You should be able to view the homepage as below